KeLin666/KeLin666.github.io/_pages/about.md

 ======

 09/2024 Work as Graduate Student Researcher at Dan's Group.

 08/2024 Started new academic journey as a PhD at the University of California, Berkeley.

-06/2024 Graduate from Shanghai Jiao Tong University with _summa cum laude_ .
+06/2024 Graduate from Shanghai Jiao Tong University with _summa cum laude_.

+06/2024 Awarded with Outstanding Graduate from SJTU.

-04/2024 Our new paper **Chaos-Assisted Dynamical Tunneling in Flat Band Superwires** was published in _Entropy_.
+04/2024 Our new paper [**Chaos-Assisted Dynamical Tunneling in Flat Band Superwires**](https://www.mdpi.com/1099-4300/26/6/492) was published in _Entropy_.

 07/2023 Started new academic journey as an undergraduate research fellow at Harvard University.

 02/2023 Started new academic journey as an exchange student at Massachusett Institute of Technology.